CircuitCraftsman/Two-stage-Op-amp/README.md

 # Used Tools
 - Xschem

-    - Xschem is a schematic capture program; it allows the creation of hierarchical representation of circuits with a top down approach.
+    Xschem is a schematic capture program that allows the creation of a hierarchical representation of circuits using a top-down approach.
 By focusing on interfaces, hierarchy, and instance properties, a complex system can be described in terms of simpler building blocks.
 A VHDL, Verilog, or Spice netlist can be generated from the drawn schematic, allowing the simulation of the circuit.
-The key feature of the program is its drawing engine written in C and uses the Xlib drawing primitives; this gives very good speed performance, even in huge circuits.
+The key feature of the program is its drawing engine, written in C and using the Xlib drawing primitives; this gives very good speed performance, even in huge circuits.
 The user interface is built with the Tcl-Tk toolkit; TCL is the extension language.

 - Ngspice